-Having over 10 years of experience in B2B e-commerce, Royal Brinkman has gained a huge database of customer knowledge.
+Royal Brinkman can be seen as a B2B eCommerce example which has gained a huge database of customer knowledge.
 This allows the company to segment its audience into specific groups.

 Applying customer segmentation, Royal Brinkman possesses content that connects to the various stages and personas of its B2B customers’ journey.
 It utilizes short videos and other content to answer its customers’ questions via its intuitive web store.

 For instance, a flower farmer will have different content compared to a potato farmer.
 The aim of this is to stimulate customers to buy a product, as well as help them make decisions according to their particular demands.

 eWorldTrade, while emerging as one of the most amazing virtual marketplaces to help connect millions of buyers and sellers across the globe, has made quite a name for itself through its unique selling point (USP).
 Their unique selling point (USP), which has been the center of attraction for most sellers across the globe, is to offer sellers a full-fledged list of potential customers, saving b2b sellers the trouble of waiting and searching for buyers.